syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

 The event will be triggered whenever you tap the SfDataGrid with [GridTappedEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTappedEventsArgs.html) that contains following properties.

-* **RowIndex** - Gets the row index of the row on which you tapped
+* [RowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTappedEventsArgs~RowColumnIndex.html) - Gets the row index of the row on which you tapped
-* **ColumnIndex** - Gets the column index of the column on which you tapped
+* [ColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTappedEventsArgs~RowColumnIndex.html) - Gets the column index of the column on which you tapped
-* **RowData** - Gets the row data of the row on which you tapped
+* [RowData](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTappedEventsArgs~RowData.html) - Gets the row data of the row on which you tapped

-The following code illustrates how to hook the `GridTapped` event and get the row and column details based on where you tapped on SfDataGrid.
+The following code illustrates how to hook the `GridTapped` event and get the row and column details based on where you tapped on `SfDataGrid`.

 {% highlight c# %}
 dataGrid.GridTapped += DataGrid_GridTapped;